judd91/Coding-Challenge/README.md

 ## Getting Started
-There are described the instructions to setting up the project locally.
+Instructions to setting up the project locally.

 ### Requirements
 The Token Application is implemented in Java 8.
 MyToken.sol smart contract is implemented by using the [Zeppeling]() library which provides the implementation of the ERC20 standard in Solidity 0.6.2 .